-130 Notice of appeal
+128 Notice of appeal

-- (1) A Notice of Appeal must clearly indicate: - (a) whether the appeal is against the whole decision or only part of the decision and if only a part, which part; - (b) where applicable, whether the appeal is against any conditions of approval of an application and which conditions; - (c) the grounds of appeal including any findings of fact or conclusions of law; - (d) a clear statement of the relief sought on appeal; - (e) any issues that the appellant wants the appeal authority to consider in making its decision; and - (f) a motivation of an award for costs. - (2) Notice of an appeal must be given to the following persons:
+- (1) A Notice of Appeal must clearly indicate: - (a) whether the appeal is against the whole decision or only part of the decision and if only a part, which part; - (b) where applicable, whether the appeal is against any conditions of approval of an application and which conditions; - (c) the grounds of appeal including any findings of fact or conclusions of law; - (d) a clear statement of the relief sought on appeal; - (e) any issues that the appellant wants the appeal authority to consider in making its decision; and - (f) a motivation of an award for costs. - (2) An appellant may, within seven days from receipt of a notice to oppose an appeal amend the notice of appeal and must submit a copy of the amended notice to the appeal authority and to every respondent.